Santa Clara de Asís - Brief History

 Brief History of Santa Barbara

 The “Queen of the Missions”.
-On a spring day in 1782 the Padre Presidente of the California Missions, Father Junípero Serra, and the Spanish Governor de Neve founded (as Serra supposed) the presidio and mission of Santa Barbara.
-Today the …
+On a spring day in 1782, the Padre Presidente of the California Missions, Fr.
+Junípero Serra, and the Spanish Governor de Neve founded (as Serra supposed) the Presidio and Mission of Santa Barbara.
+Today, the …

 Full Article